cBournhonesque/lightyear/examples/priority/README.md

 To not starve lower priority entities, their priority is accumulated over time, so that they can eventually be sent.

-In this example, the center row has priority 1.0, and each row further away from the center has a priority of +1.0.
-(e.g. row 5 will get updated 5 times more frequently than row 1.0)
+In this example, rows have static priority marker components.
+The server writes Replicon's `PriorityMap` for each connected client: the center row is low priority, the next rows are medium priority, and the outer rows are high priority. `PriorityMap` only affects component mutations, so initial spawns are still sent immediately.

 You can find more information in the [book](https://github.com/cBournhonesque/lightyear/blob/main/book/src/concepts/advanced_replication/bandwidth_management.md)